qorporate/qset-sveltekit/CONTRIBUTING.md

 # CONTRIBUTING

-Welcome to our project!
-Here’s how our Git workflow works.
-Follow these steps to contribute effectively:
+ Here’s how our Git workflow works:

 ---